Plan West: Details

-The plan assumed the Soviet Union would be neutral, as a German-Soviet alliance seemed unlikely.
+The plan assumed the Soviet Union would be neutral, as a German–Soviet alliance seemed unlikely.
 The plan, however, allowed for Lithuania to try to take Wilno, a city disputed between Poland and Lithuania, and a small Polish force, primarily elite units of Border Defence Corps, was detached to secure that region.

 The plan assumed that Polish forces would be able to hold for several months but would be pushed back by the German numerical and technical superiority, which was estimated to be two or three to one.
-Then, the Western Allies (France and the United Kingdom), obliged by the Franco-Polish Military Alliance and the Polish–British Common Defence Pact), would launch an offensive from the west, which would draw enough German forces away from the east to allow Polish forces to launch a counteroffensive.
+Then, the Western Allies (France and the United Kingdom), obliged by the Franco-Polish alliance and the Polish–British Common Defence Pact), would launch an offensive from the west, which would draw enough German forces away from the east to allow Polish forces to launch a counteroffensive.

 Effectiveness

 The plan correctly assumed the size, location and most of the directions of attack by the enemy.
-When Germans attacked, however, the second and further defensive lines and related items were not fully defined by the plan, and none of its aspects had been subject to a military exercise.
+When the Germans attacked, however, the second and further defensive lines and related items were not fully defined by the plan, and none of its aspects had been subject to a military exercise.
 There were also other unfinished parts, particularly those dealing with communications and supplies.

 When Germany invaded Poland on 1 September 1939, Polish forces were dealt a significant defeat at the Battle of the Border, just as critics of the plan had predicted.
 Further factors, such as underestimating German mobility and blitzkrieg strategy and overestimating Polish mobility, the Soviet invasion of Poland and lack of promised aid from the Western Allies, contributed to the Polish defeat by 6 October 1939.